jasonsutter87/Solitaire/README.md

 - Set up game (Initial deal)
 - Deal hand (turn deal)
 - Can be place?
+- game over
+- move groups of card from one pile to another
+- Reset game
+- get cards value

 ## What needs to be done?
 > Game logic,